 How?
 Acerola cherry can be found in powder form which can be added to water, shakes, juices, smoothies and sweet desserts.
 Also look out for it in Superfood blends.

 Why?
 This delicacy has a history that’s equally as rich and compelling as its taste, and having an impressively high antioxidant score, cacao’s nutritional values pack a punch as well.
 Cacao is also one of the most magnesium rich foods there is which makes it ideal for muscle relaxation, brain support and energy production.
-Cacao is also a rich source of endorphins, meaning that the claims behind it’s mood elevating properties are somewhat true.
+Cacao is also a rich source of polyphenol antioxidants, which appear to be beneficial for the brain, and may help us age more gracefully.

 How?
 Cacao is brilliant for healthy cooking as it can be added to smoothies, healthy brownies and even raw Nutella to achieve the chocolaty taste but with all the goodness and none of the sugar.

 Why?
-The superfood-du-jour, moringha has burst onto the scene this year, and no wonder when you consider just how much goodness each hit contains.
+The superfood-du-jour, moringa has burst onto the scene this year.
 It’s been dubbed the ‘natural multivitamin’ because it contains pretty good levels of many vitamin and minerals (especially calcium, zinc, magnesium and B1) as well as a full profile of amino acids and antioxidants.